-Cherry season is in full force around the Bay Area, and when our neighborhood market decided to put their organic cherries on sale at $2.99 a pound; well, I went crazy.
-As in 8 pounds of cherries sitting in our kitchen.
-CRAZY!
-One would think we had cherries for days; but, these gems were so amazing that they did not last long.
+Cherry season is in full force around the Bay Area, and when our neighborhood market decided to put their organic cherries out I went crazy.
+As in 8 pounds of crazy.
+These cherries are so amazing this year, and they did not last long.
 Sweet.
 Juicy.
 Plump.
-We snacked on them, used in oatmeal, and made this amazing gluten-free cherry clafoutis a few times.
-Definitely a lovely summer dessert.
+We snacked on them, used in oatmeal, and made this comforting gluten-free cherry clafoutis a few times.

 3 cups whole cherries, you decide if you want to pit

 3/4 cup whole milk

 1/2 cup cream

 1/3 cup sugar